What is Commerce about?

 Big Idea Body:

 People and organisations navigate the economic world through decision-making and action.
-Before decisions are made, organisations must determine their priorities, and balance their stakeholder perspectives.
+Before decisions are made, organisations must determine their priorities.
+They must then balance these with their stakeholders' perspectives.
 The more informed an organisation is, the better their decisions will be, and the more their stakeholders will benefit.

 Decisions about resource management and which groups' interests should be prioritised are unavoidable.
 Scarcity means that decisions must be made about how to use and enhance available resources.
 Organisations must use their resources and act in a way which is viable.
 Otherwise, they will not be able to sustain themselves or their pūtake.

-Responsible and futures-focused decision-making will be guided by tauutuutu, a virtuous cycle of collective provision by which participants give back at least as much as they receive.
-This is relevant not only in relationships between people, but also where people and organisations are interacting with the environment.
-Where organisations extract value from the natural world, it is important to replenish that value.
-This ensures the health and vitality of te taiao, enabling continued provision of resources while enhancing the mana of people and the world in which they live.
+Responsible and futures-focused decision-making can be guided by tauutuutu.
+Tauutuutu is a virtuous cycle of collective provision in which participants give back at least as much as they receive.
+This is relevant in relationships between people, and also where people interact with the environment.
+Where organisations extract value from the natural world, they should replenish that value.
+This ensures the health and vitality of te taiao.
+This in turn enables the continued provision of resources while enhancing the mana of people and the world in which they live.

-This Big Idea provides a blueprint for an equitable economic system: where decision makers consider diverse perspectives and prioritise the wellbeing of their stakeholders.
-In Commerce, ākonga will develop their own ability to participate equitably in the economic system, evaluating economic information and decisions against the impacts they have on affected stakeholders and environments.
+This Big Idea supports a more equitable economic system, one where decision makers consider diverse perspectives and prioritise the wellbeing of their stakeholders.
+In Commerce, ākonga will evaluate economic information and decisions against the impacts they have.
+This will develop their ability to participate equitably in the economic system.

 Informed financial and non-financial decision-making and action can result in the sustainable use of scarce resources and positive outcomes for stakeholders

 People and organisations navigate the economic world through decision-making and action.
-Before decisions are made, organisations must determine their priorities, and balance their stakeholder perspectives.
+Before decisions are made, organisations must determine their priorities.
+They must then balance these with their stakeholders' perspectives.
 The more informed an organisation is, the better their decisions will be, and the more their stakeholders will benefit.

 Decisions about resource management and which groups' interests should be prioritised are unavoidable.
 Scarcity means that decisions must be made about how to use and enhance available resources.
 Organisations must use their resources and act in a way which is viable.
 Otherwise, they will not be able to sustain themselves or their pūtake.

-Responsible and futures-focused decision-making will be guided by tauutuutu, a virtuous cycle of collective provision by which participants give back at least as much as they receive.
-This is relevant not only in relationships between people, but also where people and organisations are interacting with the environment.
-Where organisations extract value from the natural world, it is important to replenish that value.
-This ensures the health and vitality of te taiao, enabling continued provision of resources while enhancing the mana of people and the world in which they live.
+Responsible and futures-focused decision-making can be guided by tauutuutu.
+Tauutuutu is a virtuous cycle of collective provision in which participants give back at least as much as they receive.
+This is relevant in relationships between people, and also where people interact with the environment.
+Where organisations extract value from the natural world, they should replenish that value.
+This ensures the health and vitality of te taiao.
+This in turn enables the continued provision of resources while enhancing the mana of people and the world in which they live.

-This Big Idea provides a blueprint for an equitable economic system: where decision makers consider diverse perspectives and prioritise the wellbeing of their stakeholders.
-In Commerce, ākonga will develop their own ability to participate equitably in the economic system, evaluating economic information and decisions against the impacts they have on affected stakeholders and environments.
+This Big Idea supports a more equitable economic system, one where decision makers consider diverse perspectives and prioritise the wellbeing of their stakeholders.
+In Commerce, ākonga will evaluate economic information and decisions against the impacts they have.
+This will develop their ability to participate equitably in the economic system.

 Big Idea Body: